 You can also use the pictures on invitations — particularly save the dates.
 Or why not use a photo at the wedding as a guest signing board — later to be framed and hung in your house.”

-A must-do thing for every newly engaged couple is to sign up to hitched!
-Our venues and suppliers directory, planning tools and inspiration galleries are just a few ways that hitched.ie can help you plan your perfect wedding!
-Register now and become a hitched.ie member.
+A must-do thing for every newly engaged couple is to sign up to Hitched!
+Hitched.ie can help you plan your perfect wedding so register now and become a member.